open-austin/open-austin.github.io/_posts/2016-08-15-july-meetup-recap.md

 ##Budget Breakdown

-Grace Atkins from [Glasshouse Policy](https://www.glasshousepolicy.org/) give a presentation on why education around city budgeting is necessary.
+Grace Atkins from [Glasshouse Policy](https://www.glasshousepolicy.org/) gave a presentation on why education around city budgeting is necessary.
 Glasshouse policy is a think tank in Austin that works to engage the general public around public policy.
 They help to create a more responsive and representative government.
 They notice that critical decisions are being made at the local level and wants others to understand and engage with those decisions.

 [View and/or download the presentation](https://docs.google.com/presentation/d/1xwLwHwfC9cOOSTbM4R2vsFQ_FgT9sdQWJ8UTS_zUT54/edit#slide=id.g151ddb760f_0_6') that Grace gave.